ros2/ros2_documentation/source/Roadmap.rst

 This page describes planned work for ROS 2.
 The set of planned features and development efforts should provide insight into the overall direction of ROS 2.
+Please refer to the meta tickets listed in the :ref:`Planned releases<Planned releases>` section for information about additional development efforts for each release.
 If you would like to see other features on the roadmap, then please get in touch with us at info@openrobotics.org.

 Quarterly Roadmap